federgraph/RiggVar-RG38/README.md

 ## How to use a build of the app

-The built executable - RG38.exe - can be used standalone on any current Windows 10 machine.
+The executable - RG38.exe - can be used standalone on any current Windows 10 machine.
 There is no database, and no files are saved by default.
 The app should be very easy to deploy, you can run it from a USB stick.